 Physical and mental fatigue are common problems, usually symptomatic of your lifetyle or an underlying medical condition.
 Below are suggestions for identifying and treating lifestyle causes of fatigue, as well as possible medical conditions you should discuss with your doctor if lifestyle changes don’t get rid of your fatigue.
 Feeling fatigued all the time isn’t just not fun — it can and will effect your work performance, your relationships, your social life, and your overall quality of life.
-You deserve to feel energized and refreshed every day, so take steps to get rid of your fatigue now.
+You should feel energized and refreshed every day, so take steps to get rid of your fatigue now.

 Understanding Your Fatigue